Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type

 A rank 2 vertex $gG_{st}$ of the modified Deligne complex $\del$ is \emph{irreducible} if $m_{st}\ge 3$ and is \emph{reducible} if $m_{st}=2$.
 Following Crisp \cite[Section~4]{crisp}, we make the following definition.

-\begin{de}[Fixed set graph] Let $G_{\Gamma}$ be a 2-dimensional Artin group of hyperbolic type with defining graph $\Gamma$. \begin{enumerate} \item The \emph{modified fix set graph} $\Theta'_{\Gamma}$ is the graph having one vertex (of \emph{type I}) for every standard tree of $\del$, one vertex (of \emph{type II}) for every irreducible rank 2 vertex of $\del$, where two different vertices $v_1$ and $v_2$ are joined by an edge if either \begin{enumerate} \item $v_1$ is type I, $v_2$ is type II and the standard tree associated with $v_1$ contains the rank 2 vertex associated with $v_2$, or \item both $v_1$ and $v_2$ are of type I, and there exist commuting elements $g_1$ and $g_2$ such that for every $i\in\{1,2\}$, the standard tree corresponding to $v_i$ is $F_{g_i}$. \end{enumerate} \item The \emph{fixed set graph} $\Theta_{\Gamma}$ is the core subgraph of $\Theta'_{\Gamma}$, i.e.\ the subgraph obtained by removing all isolated vertices and all edges containing a valence one vertex. \end{enumerate} \end{de}
+\begin{de}[Fixed set graph] Let $G_{\Gamma}$ be a 2-dimensional Artin group of hyperbolic type with defining graph $\Gamma$. \begin{enumerate} \item The \emph{modified fixed set graph} $\Theta'_{\Gamma}$ is the graph having one vertex (of \emph{type I}) for every standard tree of $\del$, one vertex (of \emph{type II}) for every irreducible rank 2 vertex of $\del$, where two different vertices $v_1$ and $v_2$ are joined by an edge if either \begin{enumerate} \item $v_1$ is of type I, $v_2$ is of type II and the standard tree associated with $v_1$ contains the rank 2 vertex associated with $v_2$, or \item both $v_1$ and $v_2$ are of type I, and there exist commuting elements $g_1$ and $g_2$ such that for every $i\in\{1,2\}$, the standard tree corresponding to $v_i$ is $F_{g_i}$. \end{enumerate} \item The \emph{fixed set graph} $\Theta_{\Gamma}$ is the subgraph obtained from $\Theta'_\Gamma$ by removing all vertices of valence $0$ or $1$ and all edges containing a valence one vertex. \end{enumerate} \end{de}